 The Large Hadron Collider (LHC) is the world’s biggest and most powerful particle accelerator, but for a few months in 1959 the Proton Synchrotron (PS) shared the same distinction.

-Austria signed as a member state of CERN on 1 June 1959.
+Austria became a Member State of CERN on 1 June 1959.
 The press release announcing the accession noted:

 Following applications made in 1958 by the Austrian government, the council agreed unanimously to accept Austria as the 13th European member state to participate in CERN.
 Welcoming Mr W Goertz, permanent representative of Austria to the UN, MF de Rose, president of CERN council said: